Quantum constraint learning for quantum approximate optimization algorithm

 \paragraph{Summary:} To summarize, we propose an algorithm to inject arbitrary constraints in QAOA.
 The algorithm uses quantum machine learning to learn the constrained Hamiltonian using an adaptable ansatz.
-We construct two kinds of cost functions for learning the mixer, one being qubit-efficient and the other having efficient QPU calls.
 After learning, the Hamiltonian is fed into the standard QAOA framework as a mixer unitary.
 This method of implementing constraints in QAOA takes away the need to design complex mixer Hamiltonians and can also be used to encode arbitrary constraints.
-We finally asses the performance of the proposed algorithm using a metric that is designed specifically for constrained QUBO problems.
+We finally assess the proposed algorithm's performance using a metric explicitly designed for constrained QUBO problems.
 This metric, at its core, uses Wasserstein distance and intuitively describes the quality of the solution.
 A major advantage of this method is the flexibility to choose the depth of the learnt mixer unitary which in turn translates to the depth of the final QAOA, albeit at the cost of performance, which is of huge importance in the NISQ era.
-Finally we would like to note that due to the nature of the ansatz, one can directly deduce the learnt mixer Hamiltonian, which can then be used to constrain quantum annealers\cite{PhysRevA.93.062312}.
-Recently, the problem of finding the constrained driver Hamiltonian was shown to be a NP-complete problem\cite{leipold2020constructing}.
+Finally, we would like to note that due to the nature of the ansatz, one can directly deduce the learnt mixer Hamiltonian, which can then be used to constrain quantum annealers\cite{PhysRevA.93.062312}.
+Recently, the problem of finding the constrained driver Hamiltonian was shown to be a NP-complete problem\cite{leipold2020constructing}. \putbib

-\paragraph{Acknowledgment:} We are grateful to Elliot Macgowan and Oktay Goktas from Agnostiq for their useful feedback on the manuscript.
-We would also like to thank Will Cunningham from Perimeter Institute/Agnostiq and Haim Horowitz from University of Toronto/Agnostiq for discussions on QCL and its relation to Markov transitions.
-Finally we would like to thank Jack, Faiyaz, Cara and Jalani from Agnostiq for their valuable comments on the manuscript.
-All numerical calculations are performed using Pennylane\cite{bergholm2020pennylane}. \putbib

 \end{bibunit}

 \begin{bibunit}